 - Opt-out of the sale of their personal information

 - Have equal service and price, whether or not they choose to exercise their privacy rights

-CookieScan has a new feature on the pop-up / Banner which will allow your website users to select the option to opt-out of you selling their personal data, request the data you hold on them, and to request any of the other rights they have under CCPA and GDPR.
-CookieScan makes your website completely compliant with the CCPA and offers the site using an easy way to communicate their CCPA rights to the website owner.
+CookieScan has a new feature on the pop-up / Banner which will allow your website users to select the option to opt out of you selling their personal data, request the data you hold on them, and request any of the other rights they have under CCPA and GDPR.
+CookieScan makes your website completely compliant with the CCPA and offers the site using an easy way to communicate its CCPA rights to the website owner.